 (vi) Revenue Outstanding at the end of the month is $2,000

-(vii) Revenue Outstanding in the beginning of the month is $15,000.
+(vii) Revenue Outstanding at the beginning of the month is $15,000.

 (viii) Revenue Advance, in the beginning, is $10,000.